mapzen/terrarium/README.md

 pip install shapely
 ```

-If you are going to make A tiles (first approach described above) you should also install [GDAL](https://www.mapbox.com/tilemill/docs/guides/gdal/).
+If you are going to make A tiles (the first approach, described at the top of this post) you should also install [GDAL](https://www.mapbox.com/tilemill/docs/guides/gdal/).

 ## Making terrarium tiles